RicardFabien/DicTon/README.md

 # DicTon
-A piece of software for dictation
+A piece of software for speeling tests